dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 # Template

-I told before that real power of SG is possibility to use any template engine.
+I told you before that real power of SG is possibility to use any template engine.
 For this example after some research I found that for generating c# best way will be use of [Scriban](https://github.com/lunet-io/scriban).
 I chose it because it has powerful template features and performance is very good and measured.

 >Note that performance is not most important thing because code generation is one time job but good performance is always right way to distinguish from.